-Title Deeds restoration - It was found that there are still social housing beneficiaries (including "RDP" and Scheme Housing of 1994) whom have not received title deeds, expressing their ownership of the property.
+Title deeds restoration - It was found that there are still social housing beneficiaries (including "RDP" and Scheme Housing of 1994) whom have not received title deeds, expressing their ownership of the property.
 The Title Deeds Restoration Project was established by the National Department of Human Settlements to eradicate the backlog with title transfers in subsidy projects from 1994 to 2014.

-Cederberg Municipality applied for the Title Restoration Project to eradicate the backlog of 202 outstanding transfers and the Western Cape Provincial Department of Human Settlements offered to assist with funding the eradication of the Registration backlog on the TRP project.
-It is estimated that the Cederberg Municipality Title Deeds Restoration project will be finalised by January 2020
+Cederberg Municipality applied for the Title Restoration Project to eradicate the backlog of 202 outstanding transfers and the Western Cape Provincial Department of Human Settlements offered to assist with funding the eradication of the registration backlog on the Title Restoration Project.
+It is estimated that the Cederberg Municipality Title Deeds Restoration Project will be finalised by January 2020.